artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 ^^^^^

 Archivematica acts as a wrapper for many open source tools used to carry out preservation actions.
-These include digital preservation specific tools like `FITS`_, used for extracting technical metadata from files, as well as tools for handling different file formats like `Inkscape`_, which is a design program used to handle vector images.
+These include digital preservation specific tools (such as those to carry out file format identification and characterization) as well as generalist tools used for actions such as normalization.

 The full list of tools can be accessed in the left-hand sidebar by selecting **Tools** under the *Format policy registry* heading.